pravinireri/CCA/README.md

 ## Project Structure

 - `index.html`: The main webpage containing the navigation bar, main sections, and links to media.
+- `assets/`: Directory housing all assets used on the website.
+   - `images/`: Directory housing all image assets used on the website.
+   - `css/`: Directory housing all style sheets used on the website.
       - `style.css`: Includes all styling for the website, covering layout, fonts, and responsiveness.
+   - `js/`: Directory housing all javascript used on the website.
       - `index.js`: Contains JavaScript code for interactive elements and dynamic content.
-- `images/`: Directory housing all image assets used on the website.
+   - `pages/`: Directory housing all pages used on the website.
       - `leadership/`, `locations/`, `give/`: Directories containing specific content related to church leadership, locations, and giving options.

 ## Installation